arielmata/cpsc350-assign4/README.md

 5. Assignment: Assignment 4

 ## Application Purpose
-A program that simulates and calculate metrics on student wait times and window idle times given a specific traffic flow of students.
+A C++ program that simulates and calculate metrics on student wait times and window idle times given a specific traffic flow of students.

 ## Files
 1. assign4.cpp